aicb-ZhangLabs/Venus/README.md

 ```

 ## Creating Index
 This step creates the necessary human and viral indices directories in Venus.
-Of note, since some viruses may lack a gtf annotation file, use of a virus gtf file is optional.
+Of note, since some viruses may lack a gtf annotation file, use of a virus gtf file is optional. (*Note: For path/to/output/dir parameter, please do not include an end '/'.*)

 To create indices (without a virus gtf):
 ```